 Because of the special risks of identity theft associated with facial recognition data and biometric data, commercial entities must ensure database security is sufficient.
-The Australian risks.
-The FTC should expand this protection nationwide.
+The Australian Privacy Code and Illinois and Texas state law include requirements to manage these special risks.
+101 The FTC should expand this protection nationwide.